ellysh/dota2-omen-bots/README.md

 ## Limitations

-You should follow the following limitations when playing with the bot:
+It is recommended to follow some limitations when playing with the bot:

 1. Pick only Shadow Fiend hero.
 2. No shrines.